 Results 1–10 of 12 for "Review"X related to "Reading and Understanding MORE..."
-Refine Your Search Refine Your Search TopicTherapy (2)Autism (1)Children (1)Death & dying (1)Parenting (1) 1 more... [+] Trauma (1)Hide detailsDocument TypeReviewXYear2011 (1)Author/ContributorClements, Marcelle (1)Cushman, Philip (1)Hegeman, Elizabeth (1)Rothschild, Louis (1)Suchet, Melanie (1)Weisbard, Karen (1)Zelan, Karen (1)Hide details Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Wounded by Reality: Understanding and Treating Adult Onset Trauma (Book Review)The book considers the uneasy relationship that has existed between psychoanalysis and catastrophic trauma, showing through gripping clinical examples and masterful explication of psychoanalytic theory, just how uneasy that relationship is, and what clinicians and theorists can do about it.Review 2.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
+Refine Your Search Refine Your Search TopicTherapy (4)Children (2)Autism (1)Death & dying (1)Parenting (1) 3 more... [+] Sexual abuse (1)Trauma (1)Women & men (1)Hide detailsDocument TypeReviewXYear2011 (2)Author/ContributorClements, Marcelle (1)Cushman, Philip (1)Harris, Judith (1)Hegeman, Elizabeth (1)Knoblauch, Steven (1) 5 more... [+] Rothschild, Louis (1)Stafford, Mark (1)Suchet, Melanie (1)Weisbard, Karen (1)Zelan, Karen (1)Hide details Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Wounded by Reality: Understanding and Treating Adult Onset Trauma (Book Review)The book considers the uneasy relationship that has existed between psychoanalysis and catastrophic trauma, showing through gripping clinical examples and masterful explication of psychoanalytic theory, just how uneasy that relationship is, and what clinicians and theorists can do about it.Review 2.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
 Review 3.Why Resist?
 Politics, Psychoanalysis, and the Interpretive Turn (Book Review)The authors are dedicated to the value relational theory places on context—the patient’s, the analyst’s, the analytic third and the larger contexts of family, community and world.
 Review 4.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 5.A Primer of Transference-Focused Psychotherapy for the Borderline Patient (Book Review)The psychotherapy treatment manual universe is not monolithic, and it is a pleasure to review a manual that falls within the group of treatment manuals that view the subjectivity of the therapist as a central ingredient for the soup that is psychotherapy.
 As one would expect, the latest offering from Otto Kernberg’s group affords a significant amount of space to the topic of countertransference, and provides specific examples illustrating the therapist’s use of their own emotional state in order to guide intervention with borderline patients.
 This primer of Transference Focused Psychotherapy (TFP) co-written with Frank Yeomans and John Clarkin further reveals that psychodynamic psychotherapy is alive and well, supported by both theory and empirical data.Review 6.Under the Skin (Book Review)This book is unique as an in depth psychoanalytic study of body modification, and needs to be recognized and commended for its insightfulness and the comprehensive integration of psychoanalysis with cultural studies, literature, art and film.Review (January 2011)7.Hey!
 Where’s the Lingo?
 (Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review 8.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 9.Betrayed As Boys (Book Review)With this book, Gartner establishes himself as one of the loudest, most needed and informed voices within our psychoanalytic community helping us all to learn more about, and develop the personal sensitivity and professional knowledge and skill, to be helpful to male patients betrayed as boys who are more and more approaching our consulting rooms with the hope of getting competent professional help.
 Review (January 2011)10.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Review"X related to "Reading and Understanding MORE..."